FoNDUE-HTR/FONDUE-ES-CORDEL-19/Grountruths/Varios-GroundTruth-Test-Alto/README.md

 ### 1. Original image

 Our corpus has been digitalised by the University Library of Geneva, which has sent us its scans in PDF format.
-We then transfomed our corpus in JPG and cut it to have one page per file (see the code made by Élina Leblanc [here](https://github.com/DesenrollandoElCordel/code-python/blob/main/decoupage_pliegos.py) and [here](https://github.com/DesenrollandoElCordel/code-python/blob/main/pliegos_cropped.py)).
+We transfomed our corpus in JPG and cut it to have one page per file (see the code made by Élina Leblanc [here](https://github.com/DesenrollandoElCordel/code-python/blob/main/decoupage_pliegos.py) and [here](https://github.com/DesenrollandoElCordel/code-python/blob/main/pliegos_cropped.py)).

 <p class="float" align="center">
     <img src="https://github.com/DesenrollandoElCordel/Varios-OCR-files/blob/main/Readme-picture/Moreno_119_BGR.png" width="400"/>